 If you’re moving to Sandi for college, you will probably want to live close to the university you’re attending.
 That would simply make your life easier and leave you with more time to study, work, or rest.
 Depending on which school you’re going to attend, there are several locations to take into consideration: Linda Vista, Clairemont, Old Town, and Gaslamp Quarter.

 Linda Vista – A Beautiful View

 East of Mission Bay and north of Mission Valley, Linda Vista provides easy access to the University of San Diego.
 Due to this, most students decide to move precisely here.
 The rent is relatively affordable and the population is quite diverse.
 If all this, along with the vicinity of the Pacific Ocean, sounds like exactly what you’ve been looking for, it’s time to find out the cheapest way to move out of state or to get moving services and schedule your relocation.

 Aside from the proximity to the University, Linda Vista can provide you with the true college experience.
 Nightlife options are vast, as are the shopping, dining, and outdoor options.
-The neighborhood is pretty safe, and the median household income exceeds $50,000.
+The general safety of a neighborhood is pretty high, and the median household income exceeds $50,000.